LanguageMachines/PICCL/README.md

                              for instance reassemble a book that has its chapters in different PDFs.
                              Input PDFs must adhere to a \$document-\$sequencenumber.pdf convention.
-                             (The hyphen delimiter may optionally be changed using --seqdelimiter)
+                             (The hyphen delimiter may optionally be changed using --seqdelimiter) --seqdelimiter           Sequence delimiter in input files (defaults to: _) --seqstart               What input field is the sequence number (may be a negative number to count from the end), default: -2

     $ ticcl.nf --help